content-left-bg.png

 Complaints and Appeals Policy

-Pioneer SHS has a Complaints and Appeals Policy that applies to all students studying a VET course.
-This is included in the Student VET Handbook that all students will receive at the commencement of study. complaints-and-appeals-form.docx
+Pioneer SHS has a Complaints and Appeals Policy {DOCX, 204KB] that applies to all students studying a VET course.
+This is included in the Student VET Handbook that all students will receive at the commencement of study.
+If you have a complaint or an appeal you would like to lodge, use the Complaints and Appeals Form [DOCX, 89KB].

 WebPartZone1_2